-Arnaud Rebotini is a French author, composer, performer, and producer.
+Arnaud Rebotini is a French author, composer, performer and producer.
 He is also the founder of the Black Strobe Records label in 2011.
-Arnaud Rebotini’s career began in 1995 with a few techno EPs released on different labels.
-In 1996, he was spotted on the compilations Source Lab 2 and Source Lab 3 (Virgin) alongside Air, Daft Punk, Etienne de Crécy, Philippe Zdar.
+With his career beginning in 1995 with a few techno EPs released on diffe- rent labels he was spotted on the compilations Source Lab 2 and Source Lab 3 (Virgin) alongside Air, Daft Punk, Etienne de Crécy, Philippe Zdar in 1996.

 In 2000, Arnaud Rebotini released his first album, Organique (Artefact, 2000), under the pseudonym Zend Avesta.
 It is an ambitious, avant-garde album, highly noticed and praised by the public and the media (a cover for Magic).
 He mixes pop, electronics, jazz and contemporary music, analog synthesizers, winds, brass, strings, electric guitar and voice – including that of Alain Bashung and Mono Soyoc.
 A French tour followed, including the festival La route du rock as well as television and the show Nulle part Ailleurs.

 Arnaud Rebotini also founded the Black Strobe group.
 Many remixes and EPs initiate this new electro and club nickname: Paris Acid City, Source 1997 / Innerstrings, Output Recordings, 1999 / Chemical Sweet Girl, Me & Madonna, Fitting Together, Output Recordings, 2002 / Italian Fireflies, Kitsuné, 2003 / Deceive Play, Black Strobe Records, 2005 / Last Dub On Earth, Crosstown Rebels, 2006…